 Primary and Revision Rhinoplasty

 Let’s start with the basics.
-If you’re getting a nose surgery for the first time, it is a primary rhinoplasty.
+If you’re getting a nose job Miami surgical procedure for the first time, it is a primary rhinoplasty.
 Regardless of what is being done to your nose, any changes to the original internal or external parts of your nose make this procedure a primary rhinoplasty.

 On the flip side, if you’ve had a rhinoplasty before and you’re looking to get one again, that’s a revision rhinoplasty.
 This procedure is more difficult for plastic surgeons than a primary rhinoplasty because your nose has already been changed once before.
 Scar tissue that forms after a previous rhinoplasty can be harder to manipulate and if you had grafts or implants placed in your nose in your previous surgery, the doctor has to be able to work with that, too.